LIVING WITH LHON

 Louisiana Center For the Blind

-Many of those affected by LHON vision loss are in high school or college.
-For those in elementary or high school, there is usually a vision specialist associated with the school or the school district who can support the student in the transition from fully-sighted to vision-impaired, usually called a Teacher of the Visually Impaired (TVI).
-For those in college there is usually a Student Disabilities Center that can help with absence notification to professors at the time of vision loss and provide access to assistive technology, a notetaker, testing accommodations such as extra time and a reader, etc. However, since most students with vision impairments have had them since they were children and have been trained in living with vision loss before arriving at college, these centers may not be structured to provide a simple path for the transition from fully sighted to significantly vision impaired.
-These services may be found in the community at a local organization providing support to the Blind and Vision Impaired.
+Some of those affected by LHON vision loss are in the educational process.
+For those in a public elementary, middle or high school, there is usually a vision specialist called a Teacher of the Visually Impaired (TVI) associated with the school or the school district who can support the student in the transition from fully-sighted to vision-impaired.
+For those in college there is usually a Student Disabilities Center that can help with absence notification to professors at the time of vision loss and provide access to accommodations such as assistive technology, a notetaker, testing accommodations such as extra time and a reader, etc. Most students with a vision impairment other than LHON have had vision loss since childhood and have been trained in living with vision loss before arriving at college, so the Student Disabilities Center may not be structured to provide a simple path for the transition from fully sighted to significantly vision impaired.
+Those services may be obtained in the community at a local organization providing support to the Blind and Vision Impaired and/or through Vocational Rehabilitation.

 There is a Facebook group specifically for those managing education and LHON.